 - Volume 1: Study report.
 This document contains the aims of the study, the methodology, historical themes and recommendations. - Volume 2: Thematic history.
 Contains the thematic history of the Warrumbungle Shire, written by Ruth Longdin of Monitor Heritage Consultants. - Volume 3: Heritage item listing sheets.
-It contains forms for proposed items and existing items already included on the Heritage Schedule of the Warrumbungle Local Environmental Plan 2013 (hereafter referred to as Warrumbungle LEP 2013).
+It contains forms for proposed items to be included on the Heritage Schedule of the Warrumbungle Local Environmental Plan 2013 (hereafter referred to as Warrumbungle LEP 2013).